elad237/leaderboard-project/README.md

 ### Install

-- Install all the dependencys required for the website.
-BY using the command below.
+- Install all the dependencies required for the website.
+By using the command below.
   ```
   npm init -y
   npm install